Zangos2AN905/TheGrayGardenGBA/README.md

-# Pokémon Emerald
+# The Gray Garden - GBA Port

-This is a decompilation of Pokémon Emerald.
+This is a remake of The Gray Garden, Now ported to the GBA.

+Note that This is a BIG Wip.
+This is currently based on Pokemon Emerald, so it will require a legally obtained ROM.

 It builds the following ROM: